White-Tailed Deer in Winter: Spotting Tracks, Damage, and Garden Protection Tips

 Deer will feed on plants at any time during the year, but most damage to ornamental plants occurs during the winter and early spring, when food resources are somewhat limited.

-Deer browsing can be easily be distinguished from damage caused by rabbits, woodchucks, or squirrels.
+Deer browsing can be easily distinguished from damage caused by rabbits, woodchucks, or squirrels.
 Since deer lack upper incisors, they gnaw at vegetation when browsing, leaving ragged ends on browsed branches.
 Rabbits and rodents, on the other hand, make a clean cut.

 They have dug through the snow to find tender sedum to eat.
-We have plenty and they’ll grow back in the spring.
+We have plenty, and they’ll grow back in the spring.

 Following the tracks around the yard, we found that three deer had recently bedded down for the night behind the greenhouse.
 It’s surprising that they feel safe enough to do that so close to our house.

 We used to have a large herd of deer that made the hemlock forest down the hill from us their home.
-Since the hemlock woolly adelgid (an aphid-like pest) has decimated those trees in recent years, the deer have found new spots to call home in the 1,500 acre state forest that abuts our property.
-A few sections of the forest were logged a few years ago and have grown up in young trees that the deer find delicious.
+Since the hemlock woolly adelgid (an aphid-like pest) has decimated those trees in recent years, the deer have found new spots to call home in the 1,500-acre state forest that abuts our property.
+A few sections of the forest were logged a few years ago, and have grown up in young trees that the deer find delicious.
 Part of the management program at the state forest is to provide habitat for deer and other wildlife.

-Deer were here long before we moved in and they will be here after we are gone, so we look for ways to coexist.
+Deer were here long before we moved in, and they will be here after we are gone, so we look for ways to coexist.
 Deer are creatures of habit.
 Once they establish a feeding area, it is very difficult to get them to go elsewhere.

 1. The deer fence helps a lot in the summer, though there is usually enough natural food for them that they rarely bother the plants outside the fence.
 As I mentioned, we have a plastic mesh fence.
 This requires tall wooden posts at regular intervals to support the fencing and keep it taut.
 Since deer are capable of jumping up to 10 feet high, the height of the fence should be at least 7 to 8 feet.
-Sturdiness of the fence is important since deer can push down a poorly constructed fence.
+The sturdiness of the fence is important since deer can push down a poorly constructed fence.

 2. Not one to tempt fate or deer, I try to grow the plants they find irresistible—like roses, fruit trees, and beans—inside the fence.
 It only takes one adventurous doe to decimate a row of soybeans.